awsdocs/aws-cli-user-guide/doc_source/cli-configure-completion.md

 ## Enable Command Completion<a name="cli-command-completion-enable"></a>

 Run a command to enable command completion\.
-The command that you use to enable completion depends on the shell that you're using\.
+The command that you use depends on the shell that you're using\.
 You can add the command to your shell's RC file to run it each time you open a new shell\.
 In each command, replace the path `/usr/local/aws/bin` with the one found on your system in the previous section\.
 + **`bash`** – Use the built\-in command `complete`\.

   ```
   $ complete -C '/usr/local/aws/bin/aws_completer' aws
   ```

   Add the command to `~/.bashrc` to run it each time you open a new shell\.
-Your `~/.bash_profile` should source `~/.bashrc` to ensure that the command is run in login shells as well\.
+Your `~/.bash_profile` should source `~/.bashrc` to ensure that the command is also run in login shells\.
 +  **`tcsh`** – Complete for `tcsh` takes a word type and pattern to define the completion behavior\.

   ```